nrel-hem/HolisticElectricityModel.jl/README.md

 ### Running Tests

-Specify a scenario you want to test by setting `driver_name` as desired at the top of `test/test_driver.jl` and then editing the driver file accordingly.
-Currently the model outputs available to test against are in the `test/driver_outputs/ba_1_base_2018_future_2_ipps_1` directory created with input parameters:
+Specify a scenario you want to test by modifying hem_config.yaml file accordingly.
+Currently the model outputs available to test against need to be generated in the `test/driver_outputs/ba_1_base_2018_future_2_ipps_1` directory by running the create_run_inputs.jl script in HolisticElectricityModelData.jl.
+The output_path would need to be uppdated to the appropriate location along with input parameters:

 ```
 ba = ["p13"]